-The LL.M. in Taxation program at the Peter A. Allard School of Law is directed by Professor David Duff and Associate Professor Wei Cui.
+The LL.M. in Taxation program is directed by Professor David Duff and Associate Professor Wei Cui.

 About the Co-Directors